godotengine/godot-docs/classes/class_gltfphysicsbody.rst

 The inertia strength of the physics body, in kilogram meter squared (kg⋅m²).
 This represents the inertia around the principle axes, the diagonal of the inertia tensor matrix.
 This is only used when the body type is "rigid" or "vehicle".

-When converted to a Godot :ref:`RigidBody3D<class_RigidBody3D>` node, if this value is zero, then the inertia will be calculated automatically.
+When converted to a Redot :ref:`RigidBody3D<class_RigidBody3D>` node, if this value is zero, then the inertia will be calculated automatically.

 .. rst-class:: classref-item-separator